Posted in

 Common Beginner Mistakes (And How to Avoid Them)

-The Fix: Start with 10-15 minute sessions.
+• Mistake #1: Doing Too Much Too Soon: Start with 10-15 minute sessions.
 Build the habit first, intensity second.

-The Fix: Remember: You’re seeing their highlight reel, not their Day 1.
+• Mistake #2: Comparing Yourself to Others: Remember: You’re seeing their highlight reel, not their Day 1.
 Compare yourself only to your past self.

-The Fix: Rest days are training days.
+• Mistake #3: Skipping Rest Days: Rest days are training days.
 Your body adapts during recovery, not during the workout.

-The Fix: Quality over quantity.
+• Mistake #4: Ignoring Form for Reps: Quality over quantity.
 If your form breaks down, end the set or reduce the difficulty.

-Mistake #5: Waiting for Motivation
+• Mistake #5: Waiting for Motivation: Motivation follows action.
+Schedule workouts like appointments.

 When to Consider Guided Programming

-• You’re overwhelmed by choices and analysis paralysis
+• You’re overwhelmed by choices and analysis paralysis.

-• You’ve tried before but couldn’t stay consistent
+• You’ve tried before but couldn’t stay consistent.

-• You want workouts that adapt to your daily energy levels
+• You want workouts that adapt to your daily energy levels and recovery.

 “The best fitness program is one that meets you where you are and grows with you.
 Static plans fail because people aren’t static.” — Layne Norton, PhD, Powerlifter and Exercise Scientist